Miami Fishing Charters

 Description

-One of the beauties of fishing in Miami is when you get on board your charter for the day.
+One of the beauties of fishing in Miami is when you get on board your excursion for the day.
 It is only minutes before your rod is in the water, and the day has begun because the prime feeding grounds of the warm, nutrient-rich waters of the Gulf Stream are just offshore.

 Offshore the waters hold all of the most sought-after trophies and monsters on any angler’s bucket list.
 Marlin, Sailfish, Mahi, Wahoo, Tuna, and Swordfish can all be found in the deep waters just miles offshore.
 A full-day charter is an excellent chance for you to land one or more of these beasts.